mattermost/mattermost-developer-documentation/site/content/contribute/expectations/_index.md

 ## Writing code

-1. Always thoroughly test your contributions!
-Mattermost is a complex web of programs, so even insignificant changes have the potential to break big features.
-Here’s our guide on end-to-end testing.
+Thoroughly test your contributions!
+We recommend the following testing best practices for your contribution:
 1. Detail exactly what you expect to happen in the product when others test your contributions.
 2. Identify updates to existing [product](https://docs.mattermost.com/), [developer](https://developers.mattermost.com/), and/or [API](https://api.mattermost.com/) documentation based on your contributions, and identify documentation gaps for new features or functionality.